CFIA-NCFAD/nf-ionampliseq/docs/output.md

   * `${sample}/`
     * `${sample}.bcftools_filt.vcf`: Bcftools normalized, supplemented with additional allele info (Bcftools fill-tags plugin) and filtered VCF.
 This is the VCF that is used for consensus sequence generation with Bcftools.
 Multiallelic sites are split into individual records for easier filtering and consensus sequence generation.
     * `${sample}-ref.fasta`: Reference sequence used for variant calling.

+## BLAST Analysis

+[BLAST](https://blast.ncbi.nlm.nih.gov/) is used to search consensus sequences against user-specified databases for virus strain identification and sequence similarity analysis.
+This step is optional and requires the `--blast_db` parameter to be specified (e.g. `nextflow run CFIA-NCFAD/nf-ionampliseq ... --blast_db /path/to/blast_db/core_nt`).

+**Output files:**

+* `blast/`
+  * `*.blastn.tsv`: BLASTN output in tabular format showing query coverage, identity, and alignment details.

+> **NB:** Summarized BLAST analysis results are integrated into the MultiQC report, providing comprehensive coverage statistics and virus strain identification information.

 ## Consensus Sequence